MartaEspinosa/Reconstructing_Macrocomplex/README.md

 ## Discussion - Conclusions

-Considering all said before, we completely know our program is neither perfect nor complete, but we think that what it does is good.
+Considering everything said before, we completely know our program is neither perfect nor complete, but we think that what it does is good.
 We consider we still require knowledge and understanding in many aspects of the field and that few help has been provided to understand the specific scope of the project.
-However, we have done our best and with more knowledge, time and help, new versions could be developed.
+However, we have done our best and with more knowledge, time and guidance, new improved versions could be developed.